robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 associations between 21 individuals across 20 ordinal sample periods of 35-36 <!--QW: why 35-36 and not just 35 or 36?--> days taken from the entire study period.
 Social associations were defined by spatiotemporal overlap of individuals within 5 minutes and 50 m.
-In each time window, we calculated individual graph strength and multidegree, and across the series of networks, we calculated edge overlap to determine proportion of total edges observed in each time window.
+For each time window, we calculated individual graph strength within each time window, and edge overlap and multidegree across time windows.

 #### Number of observations

-Studies of social network analysis vary in the number and frequency of observations as well as the data collection technique used to generate networks (Davis, Crofoot and Farine 2018; Webber and Vander Wal 2019).
-For example, GPS data is commonly collected at a fixed rate, e.g. every
-\(x\) minutes or hours, continuously throughout the study period.
+Studies of social network analysis vary in the number and frequency of observations as well as the data collection technique used to generate networks, ranging from directly observed to remotely sensed (Davis, Crofoot and Farine 2018; Webber and Vander Wal 2019).
+Remotely sensed GPS data is commonly collected at a fixed rate, e.g. every \(x\) minutes or hours, continuously throughout the study period.
 Fix rate is a reflection of number of observations an individual would have been observed and recorded in traditional ethological studies.
-To investigate the influence of number of observations, we generated multilayer networks of social association between 21 individuals across three habitat layers (foraging, forest and open) using \(N\) randomly selected observations.
+To investigate the influence of number of observations, we generated multilayer networks of social association between 21 individuals across three habitat layers (foraging, forest, and open) using \(N\) randomly selected observations.
 We first generated a maximum of 1000 timesteps and iteratively used \(N\) of these (\(N\) = 10 - 1000 observations by steps of 10), to ensure previously included timesteps, and resulting